Criminal Law

 Criminal Procedure for Foreigners in Turkey: Rights Guide

-Published 28 April 2026·4 min read
+Published 28 April 2026·5 min read

 Att.
-Mustafa Akçakuş · Antalya Bar Association
+Mona Hukuk Editorial Team - Antalya · Antalya Bar Association

-Facing a criminal accusation in Turkey is a heavy experience for any person; for a foreigner, it becomes more complicated due to language barrier, unfamiliarity with foreign legal system, and limited remote support.
+Facing a criminal accusation in Turkey is a heavy experience for any person; for a foreigner, it becomes more complicated due to the language barrier, unfamiliarity with the foreign legal system, and limited remote support.
 As a law firm representing foreign-national clients in criminal cases in Antalya for years, in this guide we cover the basic rights and procedural rules foreigners need to know about the criminal process.

 General Structure of Turkish Criminal Procedure